camba1/langChainDemo/README.md

 ## Run the model evaluation sample script

 Evaluating the answers that the LLMs provide is crucial to ensure that the end user experience is optimal.
-Langsmith can help in this task by providing out of the box evaluation methods and enabling the creation of custom metrics.
+LangSmith can help in this task by providing out of the box evaluation methods and enabling the creation of custom metrics.
 The project contains a sample evaluation script that shows how easy it is to set up a set of tests and record them in LangSmith for review.

 To run the sample model evaluation script (evaluation/sampleEvaluator.py), please make sure that:
-- You have enabled lanSmith as explained above
+- You have enabled langSmith as explained above
 - You have an OpenRouter API key setup in your terminal window (`export OPENROUTER_API_KEY=<yourOpenRouterkey>`)
 - You have an OpenAI API key setup in your terminal window (`export OPENAI_API_KEY=<yourOpenAiAPIkey>`)